-Part of my research is dedicated to the understanding of macroecological patterns and processes across space, time and taxa.
-I am interested in how species life history traits covary, and how to use these information for predictive purposes.
-I am also interested in understanding to what extent observed macroecological patterns are distorted by anthropogenic impact.
+Part of our research is dedicated to the understanding of macroecological patterns and processes across space, time and taxa.
+We are interested in how species life history traits covary, and how to use these information for predictive purposes.
+We are also interested in understanding to what extent observed macroecological patterns are distorted by anthropogenic impact.

 Large-scale conservation assessments

-My research in conservation mostly focuses on large-scale conservation assessments and underlying methods, and is largely underpinned by macroecological principles.
-I have performed assessments on various aspects of protected area systems such as coverage and connectivity focusing on functional differences in species demographic characteristics, spatial requirements and dispersal distances.
-I have also researched biodiversity indicators, trends in species conservation status over time, and projection under alternative future scenarios.
+Our research in conservation mostly focuses on large-scale conservation assessments and underlying methods, and is largely underpinned by macroecological principles.
+We have performed assessments on various aspects of protected area systems such as coverage and connectivity focusing on functional differences in species demographic characteristics, spatial requirements and dispersal distances.
+We have also researched biodiversity indicators, trends in species conservation status over time, and projection under alternative future scenarios.
 Much of this research is also aimed at testing and/or developing methods and tools.

 Ecology and conservation of mammals

-Started my research activity researching ringtail lemurs (Lemur catta) in Madagascar.
-Since then, I kept collaborating with primatologists on studies focused on the ecology, evolution, behaviour and conservation of lemurs.
-I also have ongoing work on other groups of mammals, particularly carnivores and bats.
+Luca Santini started his research activity researching ringtail lemurs (Lemur catta) in Madagascar.
+Since then, he kept collaborating with primatologists on studies focused on the ecology, evolution, behaviour and conservation of lemurs.
+We also have ongoing work on other groups of mammals, particularly carnivores and bats.